Keyboard shortcuts

 name = "remote-chipyard"

-description = "Remote registry of available ip"
+description = "Remote registry of available projects"

 [[channel]]